yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 ---

-:notebook: The JSON-formatted external facts is easier to read when formatted as:
+:notebook: JSON-formatted external facts are easier to read when formatted as:

 ```json
 {